marinemnrd/Covid_Dash_OpenSource/README.md

 Covid Open Source Dashboard is an interactive Visualisation tool provinding an overview of the evolution of different Covid Pandemic indicators as a function of time.
 The available Indicators are :

-- Cumulated Number of cases
+- Cumulated Number of Cases
-- Cumulated Number of deaths
+- Cumulated Number of Deaths

 All the Datas Are provided as an Open-Data by the [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) and [Kaggle](https://www.kaggle.com/tanuprabhu/population-by-country-2020).